palainp/IUT_unikernels/README.md

 That unikernel forward packets from one interface to the other.
 It also filter packets based on a ruleset.
 Modify `simple-fw/rules.ml` to match your needs.
 It doesn't act as a firewall-router.

-DO NOT USE THIS UNIKERNEL IN PRODUCTION : there is a way, described in `simple-fw/rules.ml` as python oneliner, to update the rules at runtime without any authentification.
+DO NOT USE THIS UNIKERNEL IN PRODUCTION: there is a way, described in `simple-fw/rules.ml` as python oneliner, to update the rules at runtime without any authentification.

 It comes from https://github.com/palainp/simple-fw.
 The licence is "BSD-2-Clause".